Exhibition

 Shoo Rayner is a children’s author and illustrator who creates picture books and middle-grade fiction for children across the primary school age range.
 Having failed his English O Levels three times, he developed a very visual approach to writing and telling stories, which often chimes with reluctant readers and writers.
 Find out more about Shoo’s work at www.shoorayner.com.

-A cartoon drawing of a Lord Admiral in his uniform amongst crashing waves and two sinking ships adorned with flags.
+Illustration of John Paul Jones in his Admiral's uniform amongst crashing waves and two sinking ships adorned with flags.
 John Paul Jones, Dodgy Sailor is written in a plaque in the top left hand corner.

 John Paul Jones